 The ESP LTD EC-256 is a versatile guitar with great looks, comfort, and amazing sounds in this price range.
 This guitar is ideal for rock and metal players but if you are someone who loves playing various kinds of genres then you won’t be disappointed with this one.

 The guitar is perfect for those who want to upgrade to the intermediate level and also for advanced players.
 Buying this does sound like a great investment as you need not buy another guitar for a good period of time after purchasing this one.

 Talking About The ESP Brand- Is it any good?

 ‘ESP’ is the name of an electric guitar company and stands for ‘Electric Sound Products’.
 It is a Japanese guitar manufacturer based both in Tokyo and Los Angeles.

-Hisatake Shibuya in 1975 opened a shop in Tokyo, which provided custom replacement parts for guitar, named Electric Sound Products.
+Hisatake Shibuya, in 1975 opened a shop in Tokyo, which provided custom replacement parts for guitars, named Electric Sound Products.
 Then they started making guitars gradually.
 They were first introduced into the US in 1983 and began to provide locals with custom-made instruments between 1984 and 1985.
-ESP expanded their Signature Series as well as their standard product lines between 1990 and 1992.
+ESP expanded its Signature Series as well as its standard product lines between 1990 and 1992.
 There are about 41 signature series guitars.

 In 1995, the LTD series was introduced to produce ESP’s products of high quality at a reasonable and affordable price.
 Their quality has been the main reason for their continued demand other the years.